typelevel/typelevel.github.com/steering-committee.md

 ---

-The Typelevel Steering Committee is a group of volunteers that governs Typelevel.
+The Typelevel Steering Committee is a group of volunteers that govern Typelevel.
 The membership is kept in [the Typelevel Governance repository][steering-committee] and described in the [Typelevel Charter][charter].